 - Ending a tenancy is less complicated when you’re on a probationary tenancy.
 You don’t have a legal right to appeal but you can write to ask us to review your case.
 This must be within 14 calendar days of the Notice Requiring Possession.
 You can also get help and advice from the Homelessness team at your local council, Citizens Advice or Shelter (0808 800 4444 – free from landlines and most mobiles).

-If you successfully complete your probationary period, your tenancy will automatically convert into a fixed term tenancy of five years.
+- If you successfully complete your probationary period, your tenancy will automatically convert into an assured tenancy.
 You won’t need to sign a new agreement but we’ll send you a letter confirming everything.

 Assured tenancy agreement

-This is a ‘lifetime’ tenancy, which usually gives you the right to remain in your property for the rest of your life, as long as you keep to your side of the tenancy agreement.
+This is a ‘lifetime’ tenancy, which usually means you can stay in your property for the rest of your life, so long as you don’t break any rules in your tenancy agreement.

 Secure tenancy agreement